News

 Mining & Aggregates (High TSS)

-Low–mid dose PAC stabilized fines; small PAM trim dose increased settling velocity and raised underflow solids for faster dewatering.
+Low–mid dose PAC stabilized fines and suspended solids; small PAM trim dose increased settling velocity and raised underflow solids for faster dewatering.

 Troubleshooting Cheatsheet